TorbenWetter/iu-latex-container-templates/README.md

-# A Dev Container Template for Writing Scientific Work using the LaTeX-Workshop Extension
+# A Dev Container Template for Writing Scientific Work at IU International University using the LaTeX-Workshop Extension

 ## Repo and Template Structure